Mastering engineering email writing is an art you need to know, to keep projects running smoothly and within budget.

 “Do Not Exclude Any of the Motors

 The IEEE Red Book allows motors <50 HP to be excluded from the calculation because of its minimal fault contribution, but Utility X standard will include all motors in the calculation.
 Leaving this box unchecked will have minimal difference if any at all to the results.”

-Include an email signature in at least your first email correspondence with a recipient.
-This way, the recipient knows who they’re speaking with.
+Make sure to include an email signature in at least your first email correspondence with someone.
+That way, they know who they’re chatting with.